Name – Preeti Sharma

 The command of new technologies has increased their importance in this line of career.
 These include ERP software made by SAP, Oracle etc. A CA, who is well-aware with these adds value to his/her degree and capability to work in a number of firms and industries.

 Also, one’s knowledge of International Financial Reporting Standards (IFRS) takes his/her career to new heights as it has become very important and trendy in global finance.

 Knowledge of Global standards has become imperative.

-What kind of a person would be happy in your career?
+What kind of a person would be happy in the Chartered Accountancy Profession?

 Of course, an accountancy aptitude is important for a person to enter this profession.

 There are also other factors like the ability to remain up-to-date and conduct constant research regarding that, having effective diplomacy and communication skills that enable a person to deal with clients, ability to be patient and do constant hard work, involving in long hours of mental labour etc.